 - do you capitalize to whom it may concern for letter of recommendation

-- salutation for reference letter to whom it may concern
+- how do you write a letter to whom it may concern